mikrosk/mikrosk.github.io/sparrow/index.md

 #### The Falcon040

 And then there is the [Falcon040](https://www.maedicke.de/atari/hardware/falcon040.htm) (also designed by the Dallas team).
-It would seem it was supposed to share the same case as the Microbox but the PCB surely is different - more slots, more sockets for ICs in development.
+It would seem it was supposed to share a case of similar design as the Microbox but the PCB surely is different - more slots, more sockets for ICs in development.

 In Dec'92 the rumours about Atari Corp. having a Falcon040 in development were [pretty much alive](atari-st-format-issue-041_11.jpg) (with the focus on built-in CD drive), with planned release date in late 1993 as a more powerful successor of the Falcon030.
 As there is no mention of the Microbox whatsoever, we can again only speculate that sometime during the infamous Falcon030 production problems Atari Corp. realised that the Microbox doesn't make much sense anymore and went ahead with a full 68040 "PC like" machine.
 Unfortunately, no machine was ever shown or previewed in 1993 or later...